 We schedule several evening events during the year, such as Open Houses and the Family Festival, for families to attend together.
 Our annual Whole School Celebration is a wonderful opportunity for families to interact with each other and the staff.
 Also, Family Social Organization (FSO) events are often designed for the entire family.

 Educator / Parent Discussions are typically scheduled during times that allow us to provide child-care in the classroom designed for the youngest children.
 For parent meetings and conferences that involve the whole staff, we have neither the space nor the staff to provide child care.
 Please make other arrangements for all of your children during these events so that all staff and adult family members can give their full attention to discussing their important partnership.

 Because Children’s School educators and families live in diverse areas in and around the city, we cannot factor travel conditions from every location into our decision about whether to delay or close school.
 At 5:30 AM, we listen to the news, assess the weather situation, and make our best judgment about whether to have, delay or close school that day.
 Since our children do not walk to school or wait outside for buses, we do not typically delay or close school purely for cold temperatures.
 Depending on the road conditions, we may decide to choose one of three options:

-- One Hour Delay - During a one-hour delay, we will greet the morning preschool classes and kindergarten at 9:30 AM.
-Dismissal will be at the normal times and the Extended and Afternoon Programs will be on normal schedule.
-Option #1 enables us to conduct the morning preschool classes, while giving our educators and families time for the road conditions to improve.
+- One Hour Delay - During a one-hour delay, we will greet the preschool and kindergarten classes at 9:30 AM.
+Dismissal will be at the normal times.
+Option #1 enables us to conduct the classes while giving our educators and families time for the road conditions to improve.

-- School Closure - Morning and Afternoon Preschool and Kindergarten are canceled.
+- School Closure - Preschool and Kindergarten are canceled.